 MSUD is a rare disorder that occurs in about 1 in every 185,000 births.
 It occurs more often in the Mennonite community, affecting about 1 in every 380 infants.

 MSUD is inherited as a “recessive disorder.”
-In recessive disorders, both the mother and father are “carriers,” and they do not have any symptoms of the disorder (see diagram).
+In recessive disorders, both the mother and father are “carriers,” and they do not have any symptoms of the disorder.
 With each pregnancy there is a 1 in 4 (25%) chance that the infant will be affected.
 A genetic counselor can help explain the inheritance of MSUD and the risks to future infants.

 MSUD can be screened for at birth through a simple blood test.
-For more details on newborn screening (NBS) in the US, visit https://newbornscreening.hrsa.gov/your-state; for information on NBS in Canada, see https://www.raredisorders.ca/.
+For details on newborn screening (NBS) in the US, visit https://newbornscreening.hrsa.gov/your-state; for information on NBS in Canada, visit https://www.raredisorders.ca/.

 There is no cure for MSUD, but it can be managed with a special diet.
 The purpose of the diet is to provide just enough leucine, isoleucine and valine for proper growth, but avoid excess intake of these amino acids.
 Typically, special medical formulas and a low protein diet are necessary.
 It is important that an individual with MSUD continues management for life.